furrtek/Waimea/README.md

 * `=` : Data (grey)
 * `0~5` : Data (colored)

-Text for data zones starts with `data:` and strings (with no spaces) separated by commas.
+Text for data zones starts with `data:` and strings separated by commas.
 A vertical ruler can be set with `ruler:`, a x position, and a color index.
 A note can be added with `pin:`, a x position, a color index, and a string.
+A wave group is started with `group:`, a string, and a color index.
+A group is ended with `groupend`.
+Groups can be nested.

 # Layout.txt format